 17. Plain Sleeveless Blouse For Jute/Silk Sarees

-Cotton silk and jute sarees are all about elegance and class, if you prefer sarees like these then here’s a simple blouse design that might suit your palette.
+Cotton silk and jute sarees are all about elegance and class.
+Here’s a simple blouse design for silk sarees that might suit your palette.
 Even though it looks like a regular sleeveless blouse, the transition from the high neck to the back into a slightly deep V in the front with a princess cut needs to be dealt with expertise.

 18. Banaras Blouse For Cotton Silk Sarees